darbio/NSWRFS.WebAPI.Core/src/NSWRFS.Base.Api/README.md

 * Status (ping and health) endpoints.
 * Secrets.config for storing secret data not to be committed to a repository [see here](http://www.mattburkedev.com/keep-your-azure-secrets-safely-out-of-git/).
 * WebDeploy Package setup for AWS Elastic Beanstalk application.
-* CORS is enabled for *.rfs.nsw.gov.au.
+* CORS is enabled for URLs identified in the Web.Config NSWRFS.CorsAllowedOrigins setting.
+* JSON underscores serializer for viewmodels.
+* NLog with file (TRACE) and Exceptionless (INFO) targets.
+* Implemented WebAPI `IHttpActionResult`s for use in teh API.

 ## General rules